Best Cadence Watches Tested & Rated

 The resolution of the screens was interesting to evaluate and generally the more a runner invests in a particular watch model the better the screen performance, however, even the lower cost models met screen expectations even if the qualities offered were at different levels.

 We scrutinized closely battery ” life” power and how long the batteries last because for runners this is a very important feature as all the watch performances stem from the fact that the battery provides the power and therefore we looked at how long each model battery can perform?

 The majority of runners have a very regular running routine, they will want automation designed into the watch for automated recognition, solid heart monitoring, health and convenience of use.

 Our review was attentive to GPS perform-ability in terms of accuracy and how good this system works in conjunction with mapping?y the GPS system kicks-in and how reliable accuracy is maintained?

 Waterproof features in the watches attracted our review because no matter how good a watch model is, all the functionality can be hindered or at times actually cease if the watch fails to be waterproof and keep out water.

 We felt memory capability was very important for reviewing, how much memory does the device offer and how well this works with accessing or storing map features?

 It was interesting to review heart rate monitoring capabilities designed into the watch and we looked at how accurate and consistent the feature performed?

-Cost was interesting to review and the cost criteria was very consistent in that the more a runner invests in purchasing a product, the higher the quality.
+The cost was interesting to review and the cost criteria were very consistent in that the more a runner invests in purchasing a product, the higher the quality.
 However, we noted that some lower costing watches still offered good functionality and the only differences were along the lines of memory capacity or increased “depth” of the usual functions offered in the watch models.

 8 Interesting Points About Time